Homeowners Insurance

 The most common exclusions include:

-It is also worth noting that cosmetic damage — such as minor dents to metal roofing from hail — may be excluded under newer policy endorsements, particularly in states like Texas and Colorado.
-For a full breakdown of what your policy does and does not include, our homeowners insurance beginner’s guide covers the core coverage categories in plain language.
+Cosmetic damage is another growing exclusion.
+Minor dents to metal roofing from hail may be excluded under newer policy endorsements, particularly in states like Texas and Colorado where carriers have pushed back against cosmetic-only claims.
+For a full breakdown of what your policy includes, our homeowners insurance beginner’s guide covers the core coverage categories in plain language.

 How Does a Homeowners Insurance Roof Damage Claim Work?

-Filing a homeowners insurance roof damage claim follows a structured process.
+Filing a roof damage claim follows a structured process.
 Acting quickly and documenting damage thoroughly are the two factors most directly linked to a favorable settlement.

 Here is the standard claim sequence: